Omnichannel Outreach Strategies and Speed to Lead Will Improve Contact Rates: 2024 Trends

 Smarter, compliant outreach begins with understanding the quality of the leads that you’re dialing.
 You can’t just take the same blanket outreach approach with both high-intent and low-intent leads.

-For those ever-valuable high-intent leads, you don’t just need automation, you need omnichannel.
-The newfound efficiencies we discussed above are as crucial as ever: That time saved on the sales floor with smart autodialing can help give your team essential time to fine-tune and strike the right balance between voice, text, and email.
+For those ever-valuable high-intent leads, the newfound efficiencies we discussed above are as crucial as ever: That time saved on the sales floor with smart autodialing can help give your team essential time to fine-tune and strike the right balance between voice, text, and email for costly leads.

-This time, combined with the right system, provides opportunities to develop smarter call cadences for high-intent leads.
-And these call cadences you develop can be synchronized with automated omnichannel workflows that do much of the work for your team.
+This extra time, combined with the right system, provides opportunities to develop smarter call cadences for high-intent leads.
+And these call cadences you develop can be synchronized with automated omnichannel workflows, including SMS drip campaigns, that do much of the work for your team.

 Automation based on events

-The best omnichannel solutions rely on event-driven workflow automation.
+The best omnichannel solutions rely on event-driven workflow automation to achieve scale and speed.
 Event-driven means that you can configure an outreach action—whether text, email, callback, or smart voicemail drops—to take place when it’s triggered by one or more specific events.

 But the chain reaction doesn’t have to end there.
 With the right system, you should be able to automate a workflow based on a long list of interlinked events, creating thousands of different outcomes that are tailored to your particular marketing and sales strategy.